Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

         1. As Visitor, I want to easily find out more about the area I am visiting e.g what Hotels, Restaurants and Attractions are in the vicinity
         2. As Visitor, I want to be able to look for information from the Team managaging the Portal
+        3. As Visitor, I can learn about Abbott sites around the Globe

 -   ## Design Choices